Skip to Content

 Check your own car insurance at home and your credit card to see if rental cars are covered (and what insurance they provide) before you buy pricey, additional car rental insurance.

-For Americans and Canadians, if you own a car back home, we understand that your liability car insurance typically extends to renting a car in Hawaii.
+For Americans and Canadians, if you own a car back home, we understand your liability car insurance typically extends to renting a car in Hawaii.
 Double check your policy’s coverage, though.

 Also make sure the amount of your liability insurance protection back home is enough.
+(Our government insurance isn’t enough so we’ve bought extended third-party liability insurance to bump up the coverage limit.)

 Don’t have a heart attack!
 Gas prices in Hawaii are steep.